awillats/cloctools/README.md

 # CLOCTools
-Hello, this is the overview page fo CLOCTools and its various repositories.
+Hello, this is the overview page fo CLOCTools with links to its various repositories.
 CLOCTools are a library of tools for closed-loop neuroscience.
 CLOC Tools includes algorthms for closed-loop control and tools for realtime implementation.
 Additionally, related closed-loop tools, such as the simulation/modeling tools CLEOsim, are also linked from this page.

 ## Core Algorithms
 <img src="/figures/ldsctrlest-logo.png" height=45 style='border:15px solid #ffffff'></img><img src="/figures/hmmlogo_center_white.png" height=75></img>
 ### **State-space dynamics** (GLDS, PLDS) [`stanley-rozell/ldsCtrlEst`](https://github.com/stanley-rozell/lds-ctrl-est)
+ldsCtrlEst is a C++ library for estimation and control of linear dynamical systems (LDS) with Gaussian or Poisson observations.
+It is meant to provide the functionality necessary to implement feedback control of linear dynamical systems experimentally.
+This library was originally developed for the task of controlling neuronal activity using spike count data as feedback and optogenetic inputs for control.
   - [code](https://github.com/stanley-rozell/lds-ctrl-est), [documentation](https://stanley-rozell.github.io/lds-ctrl-est/)
   - features:
     - estimation & feedback control